-- 10.1.
-The RFO shall maintain a petty cash float £100 and may provide petty cash to officers for the purpose of defraying operational and other expenses. - a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment.
+10.1.
+The RFO shall maintain a petty cash float account of £115 and may provide petty cash to officers for the purpose of defraying operational and other expenses.

+Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment.